What is Fixed Wireless Access 5G and Mobile 5G?

 Four Primary Differences

-Reliability, our third difference, is where we start to see some definitive underlying advantages and disadvantages between the two plans.
-Since 5G mobile is portable, it requires widespread coverage for your smart devices, since it will be jumping cell towers (and everything in between, including buildings, trees, large vehicles, etc.) in order to maintain internet access as you travel.
+- Reliability, our third difference, is where we start to see some definitive underlying advantages and disadvantages between the two plans.
+Since 5G mobile is portable, it requires widespread coverage for your smart devices that will be jumping cell towers (and everything in between, including buildings, trees, large vehicles, etc.) in order to maintain internet access as you travel.
 This means the mobile method is less likely to have consistent data speeds compared to 5G home internet, which never changes location.

 The Pros and Cons of Fixed Wireless 5G